vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Select all of the existing code, and then delete it.

-    > **Important**: If you are intending to paste the code into a learning environment such as LODS, there are a few things to be aware of:
+    > **Important**: In the next step, you will begin the process ob building your simulated device code.
+If you are intending to paste the code into a learning environment such as LODS, there are a few things to be aware of:
     >
     > * The **Type text -> Type clipboard text** buffer is limited, so it may truncate the code that is copied - double check your work and add any missing characters.
     > * As the **Type clipboard text** simulates typing, the default settings in Visual Studio Code will automatically indent code and insert closing braces - `)`, `}` and `]` - resulting in duplicate characters and incorrect indentation.
 These actions can be turned off in Visual Studio code settings (**File -> Preferences -> Settings**) with the following settings: